vssrc/Weather-Data-Aggregator/README.md

 pip install -r requirements.txt
 ```

 The repository targets Python 3.9+ (matching the `.venv` metadata).
-If running in headless environments, note that `matplotlib` is configured to use the `Agg` backend for image generation.
+If running in headless environments, note that `matplotlib` is configured to use the `Agg` backend for image generation, and `tqdm` supplies the optional progress bars rendered by the exporter.

 ---